moov-io/watchman/docs/mcp.md

 > **Experimental Feature**: The MCP server is an experimental integration that may change in future releases.

-Watchman provides an optional [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server implementation, allowing AI assistants and language models to directly interact with sanctions screening functionality.
+Watchman provides an HTTP `/mcp` endpoint with full Model Context Protocol (MCP) support, allowing agents to search the loaded lists.
+The endpoint is protected by **[MCPS](https://datatracker.ietf.org/doc/draft-sharif-mcps-secure-mcp/)**, which cryptographically verifies agent chains and calls at the point of screening.
+Untrusted requests are automatically blocked, and every request is proven tamper-resistant through cryptographic attestation.

+Only agents that can prove their identity are permitted to screen entities, verify transactions, or initiate payments.

+Check out the **[live demo](https://showcase.cybersecai.co.uk/demo.html#live-check)** to see seamless agent onboarding, verification, and screening in action.

 ## Overview